-All decisions and case plans must be developed and documented in consultation with, and approved by, the manager, Child Protection Policy.
+All decisions and case plans must be developed and documented in consultation with, and approved by, the manager, Policy and Service Design.

-The child’s parents, the employer and the child should be contacted to discuss Communities' assessment and decision.
+The child’s parents, the employer and the child should be contacted to discuss the Department's assessment and decision.
 The parents and/or the employer may voluntarily decide to terminate the child’s employment or take other actions that change the child’s work environment.

 Wherever possible and appropriate, the referrer will be provided with a level of feedback, guided by the nature of the relationship of the referrer with the child and family and the referrer’s ongoing involvement with the case.

-The completed Form 407 Notice to Prohibit or Limit the Employment of a Child Under Section 193(2) for the parent/s of the child should be signed by the Director Policy (Child Protection and Children in Care) after consultation with the General Law Unit to ensure that the document, and the issuing of the document, is legally correct.
+The completed Form 407 Notice to Prohibit or Limit the Employment of a Child Under Section 193(2) for the parent/s of the child should be signed by the Director Policy and Service Design after consultation with the General Law Unit to ensure that the document, and the issuing of the document, is legally correct.
 A copy for the child and the employer/s of the child should also be prepared.
 The signed notices must be given, or sent by registered mail, to each party.